rjmoerland/krita-edit-layer/README.md

 - Close the external editor

 Krita will load the external layer, and incorporate it in the document as a new layer above the source.

+## Requirements

+Tested with Krita 2.5.3 on Windows 10, and images in the RGB format with 8 and 16 bit integers per pixel.